linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 ### Winit

-By now all of the Rust ecosystem has firmly converged on Winit.
+By now all of the Rust ecosystem has firmly converged on [`winit`](https://github.com/rust-windowing/winit) as the windowing platform-abstraction solution of choice.

 (Well, not all!
 [One small project](https://github.com/makepad/makepad) with indomitable maintainers still holds out against the invaders.)